kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 Following the Kubernetes and Gateway API convention, these `Reason` values are populated **only when the corresponding condition transitions to `False`**.
-In the healthy case — every filter variant is supported and every reference resolves — the standard reasons `Accepted=True (Reason=Accepted)` and `ResolvedRefs=True (Reason=ResolvedRefs)` continue to apply, unchanged.
+In the healthy case, every filter variant is supported and every reference resolves, so the standard reasons `Accepted=True (Reason=Accepted)` and `ResolvedRefs=True (Reason=ResolvedRefs)` continue to apply, unchanged.
-Implementations MUST NOT emit `Reason=InvalidHTTPListenerFilter`, `Reason=InvalidHTTPListenerFilterRef`, or the reused error reasons on a `True` condition, and MUST NOT emit them on Listeners that do not use `httpListenerFilters` at all.
+Implementations MUST NOT emit `Reason=InvalidListenerFilter`, `Reason=InvalidListenerFilterRef`, or the reused error reasons on a `True` condition, and MUST NOT emit them on Listeners that do not use `filters.requests` at all.

 **Message content:**

-When `httpListenerFilters` is the cause of a `False` condition, the `Message` field SHOULD name the offending filter by its `Name` (if defined) and describe the specific failure — for example, `"httpListenerFilters[verify-jwt]: ExternalAuth.backendRef refers to Service default/jwt-verifier which does not exist"`.
+When `filters.requests` is the cause of a `False` condition, the `Message` field SHOULD identify the offending filter by list index and describe the specific failure, for example, `"filters.requests[0]: ExternalAuth.backendRef refers to Service default/jwt-verifier which does not exist"`.
 This mirrors existing Gateway API practice for `InvalidCertificateRef` and similar reasons.

 ### Conformance

-* **Feature name:** `HTTPListenerFilters` (Extended).
+* **Feature name:** `ListenerFilters` (Extended).
 Implementations advertise support via the standard Gateway API feature list.
 * **Sub-features:** one per permitted filter variant, so an implementation can advertise partial support:
-  `HTTPListenerFilterExternalAuth`, `HTTPListenerFilterExtensionRef`.
+  `ListenerFilterExternalAuth`, `ListenerFilterExtensionRef`.
 * **Conformance test-only extension.** Several of the ordering and matching tests below require driving a *dynamic* header mutation from within a pre-routing filter.
-Because `RequestHeaderModifier` is excluded from the pre-routing set (it can only apply a static mutation, which does not exercise the phase's dynamic-signal property), these tests rely on a conformance-scoped `ExtensionRef` — call it `SetRequestHeader` — provided by the Gateway API conformance suite.
-Implementations claiming `HTTPListenerFilterExtensionRef` conformance MUST recognize this test extension in the conformance test namespace.
+Because `RequestHeaderModifier` is excluded from the pre-routing set (it can only apply a static mutation, which does not exercise the phase's dynamic-signal property), these tests rely on a conformance-scoped `ExtensionRef` (`SetRequestHeader`) provided by the Gateway API conformance suite.
+Implementations claiming `ListenerFilterExtensionRef` conformance MUST recognize this test extension in the conformance test namespace.
 This mirrors how Gateway API already uses test-only extensions to exercise implementation-specific surfaces.
 * **Required conformance tests:**